top of page

 If you feel your PR firm is simply giving you the same 'ol, same 'ol with promises of what they can accomplish for you, it's time to move on.
 Find someone who is truly innovative and integrated to help you best navigate the new world marketing.
 They need to be more than a PR expert, they need to share your vision for your business; be a team player; your marketing consul; a partner in your success.

 Every business is different and requires a personalized look at marketing and creation of a campaign that supports your other efforts.
 This is exactly how the corporate PR and ad agencies did it in the 1980s and 1990s.
 They understood the value of integrated campaigns in an expanding media world.
-Unfortunately, they didn't realize how much it would expand, so while they're catching up you can easily find a smaller, incredibly innovative PR firm to help lead the charge.
+Unfortunately, they didn't realize how much it would expand, so while they're catching up you can easily find a smaller, incredibly innovative, boutique PR firm to help lead the charge with a custom strategy.

 One word of advice: Don't get sold on the shiny, flashy campaign.
 Make sure you find the one that makes the absolute most sense for your business and budget.
 Something that will truly set you apart from the rest.